Jonas-Wendland/web-chalanges/README.md

 ## About me!

-My Name is Jonas and im here to learn how to code! if you have any questions just ask :)
+My Name is Jonas and im here to explore the world of coding :) if you have any questions just ask :)

 my hobbies are: